wp-plugins/iremotewp/readme.txt

 == Description ==

 The [iRemoteWP](https://iremotewp.com/ "Manage Multiple WordPress Websites from One Location") WordPress plugin is a amazing multiple WordPress sites management service from one location and works with [iRemoteWP.com](http://iremotewp.com/).
 Remotely manage all your WordPress sites from one, easy dashboard.

 = What's New =

+* Track your accont status on your iremotewp.com dashboard *NEW!
 * Scheduled automated backups of your websites to your Amazon S3 acount. *NEW!
 * Track your backup status on your iremotewp.com dashboard *NEW!
 * Unlimited Credentials can be Added *NEW!